Varaždin: 20th century

 In the 20th century Varaždin developed into the industrial centre of northwestern Croatia.
 The textile manufacturer Tivar was founded in 1918.
 A silk factory was started in 1929, the one which would later start the sportswear brand YASSA.

 The DVD "Varteks" was founded in 1935.
 It was Varaždin's main fire department until the foundation of DVD "Zdravstvo" on 21 December 1981.

 Under the leadership of professor Krešimir Filić, the town developed a city library, a city museum, a gallery, reopened its music school, and had a mountaineering society started.

 Soon after the start of World War II in Yugoslavia, on 12 July 1941, Varaždin was declared Judenfrei by the Ustaše, becoming the first city in Croatia to earn this dubious distinction.

+The 12-story tall Vodotoranj, the tallest building in Varaždin.

 The former village of Biškupec, whose population was tracked as a separate settlement between 1857 and 1948, when it reached 635 inhabitants, was integrated into the city of Varaždin since the 1953 census.